Students & Parents

 - MySchoolBucks at 1-855-832-5226

 - Go to www.mySchoolBucks.com to register and set up your student account(s).
 A confirmation email will be sent to the address you provide; click on link included in the email to activate your account.

 - Activate your account and begin adding your students.
 You will need their school name and student ID number.

 - The first is through the www.myschoolbucks.com web site.
 Add funds to your students’ accounts with your Visa, MasterCard, Discover Card, debit card, or electronic check.
 The payment will be deposited into your student’s account within 24 hours.
 There is a $1.95 per transaction fee and a $120 maximum payment.

 - You can also drop off a check at the front desk.
 There is no fee for this and it will be deposited into your student's lunch account within 24 hours.
 Please be sure to always put the student's name and “lunch account” on all payments to ensure payment is credited to the right account.

 - Financial Aid Introduction

 - Financial Aid Options

 - I want to apply for Financial Aid

 Every family is required to have a FACTS account to pay tuition, re-enrollment, and other fees.
 Tuition payments are due on the first of every month (delinquent after the 10th).
+If you elect automatic online payments in FACTS, you will receive a confirmation email with payment dates and amounts once you select a payment plan.
 A $30.00 late fee is charged if a payment is received after the 10th.
 If you are submitting payments by check, please allow three to five business days for processing.
-You will receive a confirmation email once you select your payment plan.

 Option 1: Pay the incidental fee by the listed due date online through FACTS or submit a check to the front desk.